josefadamcik/josefadamcik.cz/_posts/2020-02-26-soflekeyboard-build-log-and-build-guide.md

 - Enjoy SofleKeyboard!

 ## Feedback welcome
-6

 I would be thrilled to hear when anyone actually decides to build the keyboard and I am also happy to help with any problems you may encounter.
-I would also welcome any feedback regarding the layout.
+I would also welcome any feedback regarding the layout and so on.
 What do you think?
 What could be changed?
 Feel free to contact me through any channel: icons for email, twitter etc. are in both header and footer of this website.

 Just keep in mind, please, that this is just a hobby and SofleKeyboard is only an opensource project rather than a commercial product.
 Therefore, I am not providing anything like commercial customer support.

+## Links

+- [Github with KiCad projects][soflegithub]
+- [Github with a fork QMK firmware for SofleKeyboard][sofleqmk] (not yet in the upstream) (make sure you checkout `soflekeyboard` branch)
+- [Layout in KeyboardLayout editor][soflelayout]

 ## Footnotes and links to components

 Most of the links are to AliExpress and usually are the same I have ordered and used.
 They are meant for illustration.
 They are not affiliate links.
+It seems AliExpress is going to require you to be registered and logged in to see the detail of the product.
+I discovered that when putting this together and I am sorry for that but it's out of my control.

 [^1]: I used [Zilents V2][zilentsv2], silent tactile switches by ZealPC (and made by Gateron) which are very expensive.
 [^2]: Serial is the default behaviour.
-If serial is used, you don't need TRRS cable (4 contacts, used for headphones with microphone) but just TRS (stereo audio jack).
+If serial is used, you don't need TRRS cable (4 contacts, used for headphones with a microphone) but just TRS (stereo audio jack).
 [^3]: [Kailh MX Socket (AliExpress)][kailhsocketmx]
 [^4]: [Kailh Choc Socket (AliExpress)][kailhsocketchoc]
 [^5]: [1N4148W Diodes in SOD123 package (AliExpress)][diodes]
 [^6]: [TRRS connectors (AliExpress)][trrs]
 [^7]: [M2 brass spacers kit (AliExpress)][spacers]
-[^8]: [Adhesive rubberfeet (AliExpress)][rubberfeet]
+[^8]: [Adhesive rubber feet (AliExpress)][rubberfeet]
 [^9]: [OLED display breakout (AliExpress)][oled]
 [^10]: [EC11 rotary encoder (AliExpress)][encoder]
 [^11]: [Encoder knob (AliExpress)][encoderknob]
 [^12]: [Original Pro Micro by SparkFun][promicroorig].
 [Clone from AliExpress][promicro]
-[^13]: This can be changed, look for [setting handednesss][qmkhandednes] in QMK documentation
+[^13]: This can be changed, look for [setting handednesss][qmkhandedness] in QMK documentation

 [layoutarticle]: {{ site.baseurl }}{% post_url 2019-10-13-in-search-of-the-best-custom-keyboard-layout %} "In search of the best custom keyboard layout"
 [introductionarticle]: {{ site.baseurl }}{% post_url 2020-02-25-let-me-introduce-you-sofle-keyboard-split-keyboard-based-on-lily58 %} "Let me introduce you SofleKeyboard - a split keyboard based on Lily58 and Crkbd"